Loading Spatial Data

 2 spatial fields of view present: P5CRC.008um P5NAT.008um

-From the callout we can see that we now have: 2 layers present: counts.1, counts.2
+From the output, we can see that we now have: 2 layers present: counts.1, counts.2

 Seurat has functionality to merge many samples together.
-You can do this quite easily by adding all sample objects to the y argument in a vector format.
-An example is provided below, assuming you use the list structured we used previously:
+You can do this by adding all but one Seurat object to the y argument in a vector format.
+An example is provided below, assuming you use the list structure we used previously:

 ## DO NOT RUN